cajunc2/cajunc2.github.io/src/pro-83/01-hello.md

 It provided some background on the system architecture, assembly instructions (if you had purchased it as a kit), sample programs, and an assembly listing for the monitor ROM.

 I tested a bunch of the basic functions and entered one of the example programs.
-It seemed at least the base unit was working.
-I had no idea how to test the keyboard or expansion card.
+It seemed at least the base unit was working, so that was satisfying, but I had no idea how to test the keyboard or expansion card.
-There was nothing in the manual about either one.
+There was nothing in the manual about either one and i couldn't even find evidence of their existence on the internet.

+Oh well, the base unit was still entertaining to play around with and was a satisfying curiosity.
+Maybe I could figure out the rest later.

 ---